What is the Broccoli Haircut? A Complete Guide to the Gen Z Hairstyle

 The broccoli haircut exists within a family of related looks.

 Edgar cut: A straight-across fringe with very short or bald sides.
 More angular than the broccoli cut, with no curls.
 Popular in Latino communities.
+We compare the two head to head in our broccoli cut vs Edgar cut breakdown.

 Alpaca haircut: Similar to the broccoli cut but with softer, fluffier texture.
 Less defined curls, more of a fuzzy appearance.
 Named for resembling alpaca fur.